HireDale/daleydose/window-home.md

 To open a previously saved, unissued prescription, select **Open Saved Records**.

-Here, you can create medical prescriptions for your patients.
+In the **Home** window, you can create medical prescriptions for your patients.
 Each prescription can include up to 5 medications.
 You can also scan physical prescriptions and convert them into a digital version.

 ![Daily Dose user interface](/assets/images/daley-dose-home-window-error.png)